Xixiao007/blog.xixiao.info/z-about-xi-xiao.md

 - about to start a JavaScript programming language dedicated blog when hands free

 ###Current Life Goal
+Xi:

-- Firstly, I am eager to be a good father and a good husband that my families could unconditionally count on
+- wants to be a good father and a good husband that my families could unconditionally count on
-- I eager to study cutting-edge web development skills
+- is eager to study cutting-edge web development skills
-- I am exploring new topics for opening eye views whenever possible.
+- is exploring new topics for opening eye views whenever possible.
 Currently, German language and MOOC(Massive Open Online Course) courses intrigue me

 <p class="message">